How to Install Two Operating Systems on One Computer🔥

 Notice:

-To create a 25GB partition on your hard drive, enter 25000.
-Doing this lets you change the partition and make the room needed to set up Windows 10 or 11.
+To create a 25GB partition on your hard drive, enter 25000, allowing you to change the partition and make the necessary space for setting up Windows 10 or 11.

 Part 3.
 Make some Preparations for Your PC